saw303/grails-ic-alender/readme.md

         }
     }

-Currently there is a limitation that the date format has to be DD.MM.YYYY.
+Currently there is a limitation that the date format has to be `DD.MM.YYYY`.
 The fix of this limitation will be address in a future release.

 Another way is to simply provide a Date instance